melomac/BlobStar/README.md

 The app raises a `fatalError()` when it can't access the camera 🐞 and no photo is saved when it can't access the Photo Library.
 This is by ~~poor~~ design because of rushed deadlines, and Privacy controls can later be fixed in the BlobStar section of the Settings app.

-Once Privacy settings are in order, it might be a good idea to [quit and reopen](https://support.apple.com/guide/iphone/quit-and-reopen-an-app-iph83bfec492/ios) the app...

 ## Build

 The app was developed with [Xcode](https://developer.apple.com/xcode/) version 13 and tested on recent devices running iOS version 15.